Chart Color Schemes

 Infrastructure

-Redfern has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Redfern has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 59 projects likely impacting the region.
-Key initiatives include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 59 projects that could impact the area.
+Notable ones include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.